Choens/titanic-workshop/README.md

   there would be no reason for anyone to come if they could read everything before the conference.

+Get your computer setup.
+The night before the Festival, sync to this repo to get the participant materials and get ready to do some analysis.

 ## Workshop Requirements:

 1. You must have access to a laptop for personal use during the